nculwell/MathStudy/CS.md

 * Karumanchi. *Data Structure and Algorithmic Thinking with Python: Data Structure and Algorithmic Puzzles* ([1e](https://smile.amazon.com/dp/8192107590))

   A recent book that takes a relatively practical view (as opposed to mathematical).
 There are a bunch of mediocre Python-oriented CS books out there, but this one looks to be pretty good.
 Now that many people are learning Python as a first programming language, there's a pressing need for good books that use Python code to demonstrate concepts, so it's good to see some quality titles finally showing up.

+* Di Pierro. *Annotated Algorithms in Python: with Applications in Physics, Biology, and Finance*

+  Another practical Python algorithms book.
+Covers an impressively wide variety of algorithms, including the basics (data structures, searching and sorting), numerical methods, probability and statistics, random numbers and distributions, Monte Carlo simulations, and parallel algorithms.

 * Groner. *Learning JavaScript Data Structures and Algorithms* ([At PACKT](https://www.packtpub.com/application-development/learning-javascript-data-structures-and-algorithms), [At Amazon](https://smile.amazon.com/dp/1783554878))